-I am a high school teacher and former university instructor who has been working in college-access for the majority of my career in education.
+I have been a high school teacher and university instructor, and now a program associate and ed tech specialist, who has been working in college-access for the majority of my career in education.
 I have found that a few things are missing in the process:

 1) most organizations and college advisors are interested in getting students into college but the additional priorities of graduating students with as little debt as possible is never a priority; 2) the families that need to advocate that their students attend prestigious universities are the ones who least likely know that they have to do so; and 3) most organizations and college advisors have little knowledge of the public school system and how to navigate that system with the goal of graduating from a university.
 In other words, the landscape in college advising currently has private school students with means and access continuing to tap into those same resources to graduate from top universities.
 I am about changing that.